FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 ### MSP Structure

-So far, you've seen that the two most important elements of an MSP are the identification of the root and intermediate CAs that are used to used to establish a principal's trusted membership of an organization.
+So far, you've seen that the two most important elements of an MSP are the identification of the root and intermediate CAs that are used to used to establish a principal's membership of an organization.
 There are, however, more elements that are used in conjunction with these two to assist with membership functions.

 | ![MSP4](./IdentityandChainsofTrust.diagram.5.png) |
 | :---: |